pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/github-actions.md

 ---
-title_tag: "Using Pulumi: GitHub Actions | CI/CD"
+title_tag: "Using Pulumi GitHub Actions | CI/CD"
 meta_desc: Pulumi's Github Actions help you deploy apps and infrastructure to your cloud of
            choice, using nothing but code in your favorite language and GitHub.
 title: GitHub Actions